psychogun/psychogun.github.io/docs/linux/Nginx-Reverse-Proxy.md

 ---
 # Nginx Reverse Proxy
 {: .no_toc }
 This is how I used Nginx Reverse Proxy for accessing my internal services on the web.
+I think.
+There were a lot of scattered notes I have somewhat tried to collect in an orderly fashion.

 <details open markdown="block">
   <summary>